 Ms. Kelly is Co-Managing Partner (Americas) in the law firm of DLA Piper (Partner since 2010 and Co-Managing Partner since 2013).
 From 2006 to 2010, she was the Vice Chairman-Legal, Human Resources, Corporate Communication and Corporate Affairs of American International Group, Inc. ("AIG"), and through that senior management position she obtained experience handling corporate issues across the enterprise.
-Prior to joining AIG, Ms. Kelly was an executive and general counsel of several large, publicly traded companies, including MCI, where she was the Executive Vice President and General Counsel from 2003 to 2006, Sears, Roebuck and Co., where she was the Senior Vice President and General Counsel from 1999 to 2003, and Fannie Mae, where she was the Senior Vice President from 1996 to 1999 and General Counsel and Secretary from 1995 to 1999.
+Prior to joining AIG, Ms. Kelly was an executive and general counsel of several large, publicly traded companies, including MCI, where she was the Executive Vice President and General Counsel from 2003 to 2006, Sears, Roebuck and Co., where she was the Senior Vice President from 1996 to 1999 and General Counsel and Secretary from 1995 to 1999.
 Ms. Kelly was a director of Saxon Capital from 2004 to 2008, and is currently a director of Huntington Ingalls Industries, Inc. (since 2011) and sits on the board of numerous philanthropic organizations.
 Ms. Kelly received a bachelor of arts, cum laude, from Trinity University DC and a juris doctorate, magna cum laude, from George Washington Law School.
 Ms. Kelly's broad legal expertise and knowledge, extensive understanding of regulatory, compliance and securities issues involving public companies and financial institutions, significant experience in corporate governance issues and substantial business management skills qualify her to serve on the Company's Board.

-Andres A. Lopez, Age 53 Director Nominee
+Andres A. Lopez, Age 53

 Mr. Lopez has served as the President and Chief Executive Officer of Owens-Illinois since January 2016.
 He has been with the Company since 1986 and held several positions before becoming Chief Executive Officer, most recently serving as Chief Operating Officer (2015).
 He has also served as President of O-I Americas (2014-2015); President of O-I's Latin America operations (2009-2015); and Vice President of O-I's global manufacturing and engineering business unit (GMEC) (2006-2009).
 In 2004, he moved to the Company's headquarters in Ohio to serve as Vice President of Finance and Administration for the North America region, becoming Vice President of Manufacturing for North America in 2005.
 Mr. Lopez held a number of other manufacturing assignments before 2005.
 In 1996 he moved to Brazil, first serving as Plant Manager for the Rio de Janeiro plant, and then for the São Paulo plant.
 In 1999 he was named General Manager of O-I Peru.
 Mr. Lopez began his career at Owens-Illinois as an Engineer at one of the Columbian plants.
-He holds a Bachelor of Science in production engineering from EAFIT University in Medellin, Colombia, and has attended the Executive Education Program at Stanford University in California.
+He holds a Bachelor of Science in production engineering from EAFIT University in California.
 He speaks English and Portuguese, in addition to his native Spanish.
 Mr. Lopez' long experience in manufacturing, leadership skills and global business experience with the Company over the past 30 years qualify him to serve on the Company's Board.